vavrajan/TVTBIP/README.md

 * boxplots of democratic and republican senator ideological positions in time,
 * the evolution of the average partisanship (difference between means of democratic and republican positions) in time,
 * averaged cosine similarities of positive, neutral and negative topics in time,
-* wordclouds containing top 20 terms used by Republican and Democrat for each topic,
+* wordclouds containing top 20 terms used by Republicans and Democrats for each topic,
 * wordclouds of top 20 neutral terms.

 R script [02_plots.R](code/analysis/02_plots.R) creates nice plots with `ggplot2`: